mondbr/pands-weekly-tasks/README.md

     outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).

-This week we were looking at variables in python.
-The program I needed to write was very interesting for me as work with bank account numbers is related to my education and working experience.
-I started with code to ask the user to enter exaclty 10 digit number (bank account number).
-If the number of digits was incorrect, program is prompting an error message and asking to re-enter the number.
-Once correct number is entered, program is replacing first 6 digit with 'X', similiar to what we can see using bank or card numbers, where specific numbers are encrypted for secutiry reasons.
+This week, we were looking at variables in Python.
+The program I needed to write was very interesting to me because working with bank account numbers is related to my education and work experience.
+I started with code to ask the user to enter exactly a 10-digit number (bank account number).
+If the number of digits was incorrect, the program prompts an error message and asks to re-enter the number.
+Once the correct number is entered, the program replaces the first 6 digits with 'X', similar to what we can see in bank or card numbers, where specific numbers are encrypted for security reasons [w3schools.com](https://www.w3schools.com/python/trypython.asp?filename=demo_string_replace).
-The idea of how to replace digits was taken from [w3schools.com](https://www.w3schools.com/python/trypython.asp?filename=demo_string_replace).

 The program is called: